openfaas/openfaas.github.io/_posts/2024-01-11-openai-streaming-responses.md

 I used [c0sogi/llama-api](https://github.com/c0sogi/llama-api) to set up a local OpenAI REST API endpoint using a free model.
 The answers are not the same caliber as gpt-3.5, however it is a good way to test the SSE functionality.

-You can learn more about the [official OpenAI Python SDK here](https://github.com/openai/openai-python)
+You can learn more about the [official OpenAI Python SDK here](https://github.com/openai/openai-python).

+Functions can also be called asynchronously, but if you're going down this route, it probably doesn't make sense to use server sent events.
+You can learn more about asynchronous functions in the [OpenFaaS docs](https://docs.openfaas.com/reference/async/).

 ## Wrapping up

 In a short period of time, we were able to add support to the various OpenFaaS components and Python template in order to support SSE for OpenAI.
 You could also use a generator to stream back your own data to a client, just remember that the response is text-based.
 So to stream back binary data like an image, you'd need to base64 encode each chunk.

 From here, you can now consume the streaming function in a front-end built with React, Vue.js, or Nuxt.js, etc, or from a CLI application.

+So what do you need to try out OpenFaaS?

+If you're familiar with Kubernetes, you can get started with the [Helm chart](https://docs.openfaas.com/deployment/kubernetes/).

+If Kubernetes is your antithesis, then you might like [faasd instead](https://docs.openfaas.com/deployment/faasd/), which can run on a single VM, and I've written a comprehensive manual for you to get started with it.

 If you'd like to learn more about OpenFaaS, we have a weekly call every Wednesday and we'd love to see you there to hear how you're using functions.